Our life span is how long each of us actually lives — our life expectancy, on the other hand, is how many more years we can we can expect to live.

 For example, in Crawford v Penney the infant Plaintiff Melissa Crawford sustained hypoxic ischaemic encephalopathy caused by shoulder dystocia.
 Melissa spent her day between a bed and hospital gurney (transporter) and was fed entirely by a G-tube.
 The defendants presented evidence from a pediatric neurologist Dr. MacGregor who relied upon the California studies that set life expectancy by reference to mobility and nourishment through tube-feeding.
 Dr. MacGregor testified that the Plaintiff’ s life expectancy was 40 years.
 The plaintiff provided expert opinion from a physiatrist who specializes in treating children and adults with cerebral palsy, Dr. Berbrayer.
 Dr. Berbrayer’s opinion was that, based on the actual health limitations suffered by the plaintiff, her life expectancy was 57 to 62 years of age.
 The Court preferred the findings of the Plaintiff’s experts on the basis that the opinions were: “…focused more directly on Melissa’ s peculiar circumstances.”

 Birth trauma cases are incredibly complex.
-They require presentation of expert evidence on issue of standard of care, causation, and damages.
+They require the presentation of expert evidence on the issue of standard of care, causation, and damages.
 As you can see, having appropriate and comprehensive evidence with respect to how your child’s injuries will impact projected life expectancy can make a huge difference in the amount of your child’s claim.

 A projection of life expectancy that is too low can mean that the money set aside to care for your child may run out prematurely.